Polyneuropathy

 Multiple Polyneuropathy

-In this type of polyneuropathy, at least two peripheral nerve regions are affected.
-Diseases that cause this type include inflammation of the blood vessels, sarcoidosis and some types of cancer.
+In this type of polyneuropathy, at least two peripheral nerve regions are damaged.
+Diseases that can cause this type include inflammation of blood vessels, sarcoidosis, and certain types of cancer.

 Symptoms of Polyneuropathy